COP29: Renewables boom, but countries cling to fossil fuels – DW – 11/20/2024

 Denmark once again clinched the number 4 spot, followed by the Netherlands and the United Kingdom, one of the countries with the biggest ranking improvement this year.

-The UK moved up 14 positions on 2023 due the recent closure of the country's last coal power plant.
-The new Labour government also pledged not to issue any new licenses for fossil fuel projects.
-The moves make the country a pioneer among industrialized G7 nations.
+The UK moved up 14 positions from 2023 due the recent closure of the country's last coal power plant.
+The new Labour government has also pledged not to issue any new licenses for fossil fuel projects, making the country a pioneer among industrialized G7 nations.

-The CCPI also gave Norway, Sweden, Luxemburg, Estonia and Portugal a "high" rating, alongside the Philippines, Morocco, Chile and the world's most populous country, India.
+The CCPI also gave Norway, Sweden, Luxembourg, Estonia and Portugal a "high" rating, alongside the Philippines, Morocco, Chile and the world's most populous country, India.

 Middling results for the EU, Germany, Egypt and Brazil